MaheshKeshvala/DownloadManager/README.md

 ## Library Setup

-Use the below gradle dependency for the implementation of the document picker library.
+Use the below gradle dependency for the implementation of the download manager library.

 Add the dependency into you app level gradle file(build.gradle):